tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-web-pvd.md

 to send both direct DNS queries to a server and encrypted DNS queries that are destined to another DNS server, to be proxied through the directly connected server.
 The direct queries are used for hostnames for which the server is known to be authoritative, while the obfuscated queries are used for all other hostnames.
+Clients SHOULD use multiple aDNS connections to different servers simultaneously or in quick succession to be able to distribute obfuscated queries.

-The description of aDNS in this document refers to the use of TLS and TCP, but the protocol can function more generally over any transport that provides an encypted reliable byte stream for the TLS functionality, or an unencrypted reliable byte stream for the TCP functionality.
+The description of aDNS in this document refers to the use of TLS and TCP, but the protocol can function more generally over any transport that provides an encrypted reliable byte stream for the TLS functionality, or an unencrypted reliable byte stream for the TCP functionality.

 aDNS clients establish TLS {{!RFC8446}} connections to a resolution server that supports aDNS.